Our

 as it sounds, the modern practice of historical European arms and the

-study of their close-combat teachings can indeed be a pathway to personal
+study of their close-combat teachings can indeed be a pathway to

-improving self-discipline, and socializing with like-minded fellows.
-Yet,
+self-defense skills, improving self-discipline, and socializing with

-it is by doing so not just with a mutually accepted approach and standards,
+like-minded fellows.
+Yet, it is by doing so not just with a mutually

-but with shared values that makes all the difference.
+accepted approach and standards, but with shared values that makes all

-the course of our study we preferred to associate with and have as fellow
+course of our study we preferred to associate with and have as fellow

 members individuals of good character.
-Each new member we select, in essence,
+Each new member we select, in

-over the years, we sought to express those values that we ourselves follow
+insincere role-players over the years, we sought to express those

-as a club.
-Thus, we came up with a list of five elements we felt expressed
+values that we ourselves follow as a club.
+Thus, we came up with a list

-this as a credo.
-The ARMA's credo was instituted as a code of conduct;
+was instituted as a code of conduct; a way of

-a way of acknowledging the moral or ethical component of historical European
+acknowledging the moral or ethical component of historical European

 martial arts study.